Creating an urban oasis and a flagship park for accessible play.

 Working to exploit the opportunities of the existing park, we focused on the creation of ‘playable landscapes’ including a bold climbing frame set among a beautiful stand of coniferous trees.
 Play amongst the trees and existing structure of the park heightens a sense of discovery and adventure for all children.

 Across the park, we have introduced a palette of new tree, shrub and bulb planting to create a vibrant and lush environment.
 The new planting has greatly improved the biodiversity value of the park and wherever possible the existing vegetation structure of planting and habitat was retained as a framework from which to build upon.
-The seasonal quality of planting, extending the period of interest through flower, foliage and stem was a key target developed with the Friends of Wormholt Park.
-The creation of planed areas that could be maintained by the local authority was also important with a strong balance between shrub and herbaceous planting.
+The seasonal quality of planting, extending the period of interest through flower, foliage and stem, was a key target developed with the Friends of Wormholt Park.
+The creation of planted areas that could be maintained by the local authority was also important with a strong balance between shrub and herbaceous planting.

 All parts of the local community were involved throughout the project’s development; to celebrate its completion, the annual W12 Festival was hosted by the park in July 2016.
 It is now an ideal venue to support this popular event and was well attended by local residents, charities and community organisations.